Who we are

 - Social policy (coordinators Carlos Farinha Rodirgues and Pedro Pita Barros).

 The work of our researchers is presented to the public debate through our own series of publications and regular interventions in the press.
-We are also strongly committed to strength the scientific and cultural exchange between researchers and institutions in the areas of similarity and in the context of the common problems linking Portugal to Europe and to Portuguese-speaking countries, as well as, secondarily, to the United States of America.
+We are also strongly committed to strengthen the scientific and cultural exchange between researchers and institutions in the areas of similarity and in the context of the common problems linking Portugal to Europe and to Portuguese-speaking countries, as well as, secondarily, to the United States of America.

 Our activities are based on values such as freedom, plurality, independence, innovation and rigor.
 We intend to contribute to the construction of a more open Portugal (including more open and transparent governments), and to promote individual freedom and social justice, from a pluralistic point of view on the meanings of “freedom” and “justice”.